mrerealm/TALCodeTest2020/README.md

 how to run: open solution in Visual Studio and on default browser.

-considerations: Used Reactive forms for validation UI uses bootstrap but not mobile layout; No validation of date of birth; Age is calculated from DOB; Occupation + Ratings provided by backend API; No auto-formatting date or currency
+considerations: Used Reactive forms for validation; UI uses bootstrap but not mobile layout; No validation of date of birth; Age is calculated from DOB; Occupation + Ratings provided by backend API; No auto-formatting date or currency